devtyr/trello-releasenotes/README.md

 	boardId				Define the id of the board you want to search for release notes releaseIdentifier   Default is set to 'RELEASE:'
 	template			Defines the template to use
-	linkTemplate		Defines the template supporting links
-	exportLink			if true, linkTemplate will be used, otherwise template strings				These are used to create the export, translate them into your language if you want
+	exportLink			if true, links are written to the exported data; the default template is able to handle that strings				These are used to create the export, translate them into your language if you want

 > `version` and `product` of `strings` are used to generate the filename.